ENDURANCE: Stomach truth. You're having a stomach *truth*.

 - An occasional frustration for the Frankenstein lineage in Promethean: The Created is that their limbs and organs sometimes run under their own control.
 This leads to, among other things, one eye sometimes insisting on looking in a different direction.
 Other lineages have this problem on occasion, but it happens most often to Frankensteins because they're always made of multiple corpses.
 There is, however, a merit called "Residual Memories", which can grant the Promethean bonus dice on skill rolls - because his body parts retain memories of the skills in question.
 (When the dice are exhausted, though, the risk of the body parts getting out of control goes up.)

-- Me and My Dick by Team Starkid is a musical comedy about teenages learning the complexities of relationships by talking to parts of their body like their genitals, (usually, they have names like Dick or Miss Cooter), and other parts, like the heart.
+- Me and My Dick by Team Starkid, is a musical comedy about teenagers learning the complexities of relationships by talking to parts of their body like their genitals, (usually, they have names like Dick or Miss Cooter), and other parts, like the heart.
 The main character's heart thinks Bill Pullman is the greatest actor of our generation.

-- Ocelot was controlled by the transplanted arm of Liquid Snake in Metal Gear Solid 2, possible due to being the son of the Sorrow, a spirit medium.
+- Ocelot was controlled by the transplanted arm of Liquid Snake in Metal Gear Solid 2: Sons of Liberty, possibly due to being the son of the Sorrow, a spirit medium.
 Later, to overcome this he has the arm removed but uses hypnosis and nanomachines to fake it in order to confuse his enemies.
-Its All There In The Manual.
-The Metal Gear Solid Database to be precise.
+It's all in The Metal Gear Solid Database.

 - Subverted by Hugh Bliss in the last episode (Bright Side of the Moon) of the first season of Sam & Max by Telltale Games.
 Max's hand, stomach, and tail are literally removed from his body and then become separate copies of Max, personifying his senseless violence, greed, and sloth.
 Sam is horrified.
 Max is (somehow) able to continue to function, although he's definitely not himself.